-The best over the range microwave plays a central role in the kitchen in 2019: it serves as a clock, a preparation tool, a cooking device, a reheater, and so much more.
-For our tests of overthecounter microwaves it’s all about capacity – nothing under 1.6 cubic feet of cooking space, venting options, and competent exhaust fans with speed options.
+The best over the range microwave plays a central role in the kitchen in 2020: it serves as a clock, a preparation tool, a cooking device, a reheater, and so much more.
+For our tests of over-the-counter microwaves, it’s all about capacity – nothing under 1.6 cubic feet of cooking space, venting options, and competent exhaust fans with speed options.
 We also took into account wattage, with none of our picks falling below 1,000 cooking watts, and power levels, which range from one to ten.
-Check out over the range microwave venting options below!
-And, if countertop microwave is your bet, then check out these countertop microwave features to look for.

-- 1 Top Over the Range Microwave Ovens Compared
+- 1 Top 5 Best Over the Range Microwaves Compared

 - 2 How We Choose the Best Over the Range Microwave

 - 3 Why You Should Buy a New Over the Range Microwave

 - 4 Over the Range Microwave Features to Look For